 The Parachicos parade and dance through the town in a large procession and wear hand-carved wooden masks, a headdress, and serapes.

-The tradition of dancing and carving the masks is passed down from one generation to the next.
+The tradition of dancing and carving the masks is passed down from generation to generation.

 The group of young-looking Parachicos is led by a man with a mature-looking mask, the Patrón, who traditionally carries a whip and a guitar while playing the whistle and is accompanied by a drummer.

-This dance, which is a mix of Spanish and Indigenous traditions, has lasted for three centuries.
+This dance, a mix of Spanish and Indigenous traditions, has lasted for three centuries.

 During those three centuries, there have only been 20 different Patróns.